-Oslo Energy Summit 11 February 2016 The Customer and the Changing Energy Landscape Iain Conn, CEO, Centrica
+The Customer and the Changing Energy Landscape

+Iain Conn, CEO, Centrica

 Thank you.
-It is a pleasure to be here at the Oslo Energy Summit speaking to you as Chief Executive of Centrica.
-I have been in this role for just over a year, after 29 years with BP where I held a variety of positions, including in E&P, and where for the last 7 years I was Chief Executive of the Downstream business.
+It is a pleasure to be here at the British Institute of Energy Economics speaking to you as Chief Executive of Centrica.
+I have been in this role for nearly one and a half years, after 29 years with BP where I held a variety of positions and where for the last seven years I was Chief Executive of the Downstream business.